plurigrid/ontology/log/unknowns.md

 - Which language models will actually be able to run on the node w.r.t. resource constraints?
 - If a microworld is a set of strategy profiles, what if you need to swap out the microworld that is running on the node? (it might help to walk through several different explicit microworld scenarios)
 - how will formal assurances come into play?
+- tell me more about byzantine fault tolerant CRDTs and how they fit in to the vision
 - How many communication standards will a node run?
 - How will microworlds be formally verified?
 - What software constitutes a microworld? is there more than just an LLM?